liquinlab/elm-smile/docs/labconfig.md

 Now commit everything that has changed to your github repo.

 ## Making changes to the env files for your project

 You may update the env files for the entire lab at any point.
 Just make sure to re-encrypt the files and re-upload them to github using the following commands.

 ```
 git secret hide
 npm run upload_config
 ```

-## Configure your git secrets on github
+## Configure your git secrets on Github

-To configure the github repo correct:
+To configure the Github repo correctly:

 ```
 gh auth login